A Study of Renal Anhydramnios Fetal Therapy (repeated infusions of replacement amniotic fluid into the womb)

 You can join if…

-- Confirmed anhydramnios before 22 weeks GA for patients with FRF or confirmed diagnosis of CoBRA
+- Confirmed anhydramnios before 22 weeks GA for patients with fetal renal failure (excluding bilateral renal agenesis)

-- Eligible for first amnioinfusion before 26 weeks GA
+- Consent is signed and first therapeutic amnioinfusion can and does occur before 26 weeks and 0 days GA

 - Confirmation that the expectant mother does not wish to undergo termination of the pregnancy

-- Age greater than 18 years of age for expectant mothers
+- Age ≥ 18 years of age for expectant mothers

 - Willingness to be followed and deliver at a RAFT center